Buying guide๐ง Music & Audio

 If you listen to music every day, the right streaming service can feel invisible โ and the wrong one will frustrate you every time you search for something it doesn't have.
 This guide cuts through the noise for US listeners in 2026, covering the services worth your money and the ones worth skipping.

 Spotify is the default recommendation for a reason: it works on every device imaginable, its recommendation engine is genuinely excellent, and it has a free ad-supported tier that lets you test-drive it without a credit card.
-At around $11โ12/month for an individual plan, it's priced roughly where most competitors land.
+Individual Premium runs about $12.99/month (as of June 2026), with Duo at about $18.99, Family at about $21.99, and Student at about $6.99 โ pricing that lands right where most competitors do.

 Pros